davidyee/battlebattle-simulator/README.md

 ## Requirements

-Java 1.8+
+* Java 1.8+

+* Maven

 ## Usage

+There are two main programs in this project:

+1. Run the main program in SimulatorApplication.java to run the simulator with a friendly user-interface designed in JavaFX.
+This interface allows you to change the health and tokens of all the cards that were found on runtime in the `com.davidvyee.battlebattlesimulator.card.impl` package.
+You may also customize the number of simulations to run for each combination.

-Run the main program in Simulator.java to run each combination of cards in `com.palette.battlebattle.simulator.card.impl`.
+2. Run the main program in Simulator.java to run each combination of cards in `com.davidvyee.battlebattle.simulator.card.impl`.
 The simulator outputs a results CSV file in the same directory as the program and also outputs the CSV content to standard output (stdout).
+By default, this program will run 1000 simulations per combination.

 ### Adding New Cards

-Add new cards into the `com.palette.battlebattle.simulator.card.impl` package and override the necessary methods and hooks to achieve the desired card stats and abilities.
+Add new cards into the `com.davidvyee.battlebattle.simulator.card.impl` package and override the necessary methods and hooks to achieve the desired card stats and abilities.
 Cards that are added to this package are found on runtime via Java Reflection.

 ### Debugging